 1. Luke Skywalker – The Hero

-Perhaps the most easily recognisable archetype of the series is that of the hero in the form of central character Luke Skywalker, the central hero of the Star Wars films and the fictional universe in which they are situated.
+Perhaps the most easily recognizable archetype of the series is that of the hero in the form of central character Luke Skywalker, the central hero of the Star Wars films and the fictional universe in which they are situated.

-He may or may not be of noble birth, but he must possess certain heroic qualities, such as courage, determination, endurance, physical strength and a willingness to place themselves on the line for the cause in which they believe.
+He may or may not be of noble birth, but he must possess certain heroic qualities, such as courage, determination, endurance, physical strength, and a willingness to place themselves on the line for the cause in which they believe.
 We see all of these qualities in Luke Skywalker.

 2. Darth Vader – The Villain/The Shadow